Skip to Main Content

 Research, analyze, interpret and understand companies and industries.
 Authoritative company and industry information, articles, and statistical data.
 In-depth information on U.S. businesses, industries, and products.

-U.S. Census Business & Industry for Demographic and Economic Data
+U.S. Census & Bureau of Labor Statistics for Demographic and Economic Data

 Market Research & Statistics eBooks in the CIA Library

 Plunkett's Food Industry Almanac 2021: Food Industry Market Research, Statistics, Trends and Leading Companies by

 The food industry is among the most competitive and globally-linked of all business sectors.
 Plunkett's Food Industry Almanac will be your guide to the entire food business, from production, to distribution, to retailing.
 This book covers everything you need to know about the food, beverage and tobacco industry, including: Analysis of major trends and markets; trends in food commodities demand, agricultural biotechnology, imports and exports, as well as growing demand in China and other emerging markets.
 You'll find our analysis provides a complete overview of the industry along with market research reports in one superb, value-priced package."Valuable to anyone in the food industry that needs specific information on companies, products, contacts and more?It would be a useful addition to most general purpose libraries."American Reference Books Annual

 Plunkett's Restaurant, Hotel and Hospitality Industry Almanac 2021 : Restaurant, Hotel & Hospitality Industry Market Research, Statistics, Trends and Leading Companies